-- Once each of you has ranked your items, meet, share, compare and combine into The Design Outline™.
-This will become your master list, incorporating each of your ranked needs vs. wants, in order.
+- Once you have ranked your items, meet, share, compare and combine them into The Design Outline™.
+This will become your master list, incorporating your ranked needs vs. wants, in order.

 Now that your needs vs. wants have been combined, it is really time to dig into the design and budgetary process.
 You and your builder can review the budget, along with your master list.
 Anything that was already included in the budget can be crossed off.
 Any additional items that were initially excluded from the budget, can then be provided at an estimated cost.
 This allows you to make an informed decision on whether or not you’ll need to increase the original budget.